cocos/cocos-docs/en/editor/publish/native-options.md

 ## Build Options

-The general build options for all platforms, see [General Build Options](build-options.md) for details.
+For the general build options for all platforms, see [General Build Options](build-options.md) for details.

 ### General build options for native platforms